m23leung/final-python-thumbnail/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-**Description: **
+### Description

 This AWS architecture is setup such that when we upload a new image (.png file) onto S3, the lambda function will automatically execute to generate a thumbnail version of the image onto the same S3 bucket.
-Afterwards, it will store the image details onto DynamoDB, where the image details can be queries through the AWS API Gateway.
+Afterwards, it will store the image details onto DynamoDB, where the image details can be queries through the AWS API Gateway (list/get/delete methods).

 ![20220812_000657](https://user-images.githubusercontent.com/1162599/184152809-fc96b8f5-6226-442e-86ae-d0ede616d3c8.jpg)